2U1/Qwen2-VL-Finetune/README.md

-# Fine-tuning Qwen2-VL
+# Fine-tuning Qwen2-VL Series

-This repository contains a script for training [Qwen2-VL](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) with only using HuggingFace and [Liger-Kernel](https://github.com/linkedin/Liger-Kernel).
+This repository contains a script for training [Qwen2-VL](https://huggingface.co/Qwen/Qwen2-VL-7B-Instruct) and [Qwen2.5-VL](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct) with only using HuggingFace and [Liger-Kernel](https://github.com/linkedin/Liger-Kernel).

 ## Other projects